 Dear Member of the Class of 2021:

 Congratulations on your decision to attend Bridgton Academy!
 On behalf of the faculty, I welcome you to a year filled with opportunities, challenges, and hard work.
 While at Bridgton, you will have the chance to improve your study skills and become a more efficient learner, all with the goal of enhancing your experience in college and beyond.
 The Bridgton Academy faculty is dedicated to helping you achieve your goals as we work with you in all areas of the school.

 As a Bridgton Academy student, you will receive an Apple iPad that will serve as your e-reader for classes and help you to achieve success in future college level courses utilizing such technology.
 Your instructors will require that you bring your iPad to every class.

-As a part of this information, you will find a set of course descriptions, a link, and our online course registration form.
+As a part of this information, you will find a set of course descriptions, a link to our online course registration form.
 You will use this link to register for elective courses.
-Please note that course descriptions will not go live until July 15th and the course registration link will not go live until July 22nd, one day after the Incoming & Prospective Student Reception at the Colonnade Hotel in Boston.
-English and mathematics placements will happen once you complete the pretest on campus during the orientation/preseason week.
-Please read the course descriptions, follow the directions on the form to choose your elective courses, and complete the online selection form by August 1, at the latest.
+Please note that course descriptions will not go live until July 29th and the course registration link will not go live until July 31st.
+Please read the course descriptions and follow the directions on the form to choose your elective courses, and complete the online selection form by August 10th, at the latest.
 Certain courses have limited enrollment and will fill up early; your prompt attention to selecting your courses is in your best interest.